 * An applicant who holds a legal qualification from a common law jurisdiction will not be eligible to enrol in the Common Law Stream.

-^ The School of Law has stipulated a validity period of three years for results of the above tests.
-Applicants are required to provide their English test results obtained within the three years preceding the commencement of the University's application period.
+^ TOEFL and IELTS scores are considered valid for two years.
+Applicants are required to provide their TOEFL / IELTS test results obtained within the two years preceding the commencement of the University’s application period.
+For CET-6 scores, the validity period is three years.

 - Chinese and Comparative Law Stream